The Hubert Schwyzer Quartet

 In order to achieve visual and tonal unity, the wood itself and the

-varnish will be matched throughout.
+varnish was matched throughout.
 Bosnian maple, cut from adjacent

-sections of the same handsomely figured stem are used to shape the
+sections of the same handsomely figured stem was used to shape the

 back, ribs and neck of the instruments.
 Select rare curly figured